reactjs/react.dev/content/docs/reference-react.md

 If your function component renders the same result given the same props, you can wrap it in a call to `React.memo` for a performance boost in some cases by memoizing the result.
 This means that React will skip rendering the component, and reuse the last rendered result.

 `React.memo` only checks for prop changes.
-If your function component wrapped in `React.memo` has a [`useState`](/docs/hooks-state.html) or [`useContext`](/docs/hooks-reference.html#usecontext) Hook in its implementation, it will still rerender when state or context change.
+If your function component wrapped in `React.memo` has a [`useState`](/docs/hooks-state.html) or [`useContext`](/docs/hooks-reference.html#usecontext) Hook in its implementation, it will still re-render when state or context changes.

-By default it will only shallowly compare complex objects in the props object.
+By default, it will only shallowly compare complex objects in the props object.
 If you want control over the comparison, you can also provide a custom comparison function as the second argument.

 ```javascript
 function MyComponent(props) {